Updated: October 7, 2024

 - Revisit existing trade secret protections.
 There are other legal remedies available to safeguard employers from unfair competition.

-- Audit your existing employment agreements to discover which agreements may fall under the senior executive exemption and which will be nullified if the FTC’s final non-compete ban goes into effect.
+- Audit your existing employment agreements to discover which ones may fall under the senior executive exemption and which will be nullified if the FTC’s final non-compete ban goes into effect and require a notice to workers.

 - Continue to pursue claims of non-compete violations.